Who Should Apply?

 - Commitment to working as a teaching artist, as described here.
 The length of time as a teaching artist is not as important as a clear passion for working with youth in your medium.

-- A clear interest in professional growth and development as a teaching artist.
+- A clear interest in your professional trajectory and development as a teaching artist.

-- Interest in working in a collaborative community of learners.
+- A strong desire to work in a collaborative community of learners.

 - Ability to attend the entire core course, cohort meetings, and final meeting day.

-Attention will be given to identifying a cohort of teaching artists from varied media and experience levels as well as representation from multiple arts organizations, programs and diverse racial and cultural backgrounds.
+Attention will be given to identifying a cohort of teaching artists across the region from varied media and experience levels, as well as representation from multiple arts organizations, programs and diverse racial and cultural backgrounds.

 If you are an arts/cultural organization and would like a workshop for just your staff of teaching artists, contact us for a consultation.